rsyncOSX/RsyncUI/phase3.md

 1. **Done** - Remove thin actors by keeping `CreateOutputforView` and `GetversionofRsyncUI` as plain helpers.
 2. **Done** - Keep JSON persistence on one awaited writer instead of detached tasks.
 3. **Partial** - Keep chart preparation behind `LogStoreService.chartEntries(...)` and `LogChartReducer`.
-4. **Partial** - Finish the downstream adapter cleanup around `CreateOutputforView` call sites.
+4. **Partial** - Continue collapsing the remaining async entry points around `CreateOutputforView` and related view callbacks.
+The pure-mapping helper wrappers are already cleaned up.
 5. **Done** - Move `ActorReadLogRecords` filtering, selection, and delete calls behind `LogStoreService`.
-6. **Partial** - Convert view-owned snapshot and log-delete task flows into clearer async entry points or service calls.
+6. **Partial** - Convert the remaining view-owned snapshot task flow into a clearer service boundary; `SnapshotsView` now has a single `loadSnapshotData(for:)` entry point but still owns the kickoff task.
 7. **Not done** - Recheck the remaining `Task {}` inventory so only callback bridges, debounce tasks, and real UI timing tasks remain.

 ## 6. Phase 3 checkpoints